Is "Union with Christ" Slavery?

 The Greek verb douleuō, like douleia the noun, is generally used to convey a nuance of involuntary bondage or slavery.
 See its use in: Romans 6:6; 7:6, 25; 8:15, 21; Gal.
 4:24, and elsewhere.
 While the Greek word doulos (servant) can be used to convey a similar concept, it most often carries the sense of voluntary or willing servitude.

-Some bible translations and bible teachers are fond of using the English term slave or slavery to translate the Greek word doulos, despite the widespread existence of voluntary servitude in the ancient world and the need to make this distinction.
+Some bible translations and bible teachers are fond of using the English term slave or slavery to translate the Greek word doulos, despite the common social arrangement of voluntary servitude in the ancient world and the need to recognize the distinction.
 Their motive, while earnest, is to press “Lordship” on the otherwise immature and worldly (Enlightenment-minded) believer.
-The theory is that the Master/slave analogy will produce more consistent Christian behavior in line with the NT ideal.
-However, the short-term benefits simply don’t stand the test of long-term genuineness.
+The theory is that the Master/slave analogy will address the problem of hypocrisy and produce a more consistent lifestyle in line with the NT biblical ideal.
+However, any short-term benefits simply don’t stand the test of genuineness for the long-term.

 Voluntary Servitude?